mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/veeva-vault-promomats-connector.md

 ## Troubleshooting

-For common issues and their resolutions, refer to the [Troubleshooting Guide](troubleshoot-veeva-vault-promomats-connector.md).
+For more information, see [Troubleshooting Guide](troubleshoot-veeva-vault-promomats-connector.md).

----

 ## Next steps